RafaMMas/IberianFishHSMs/README.md

 `ListModels` output values can be use directly within `PredictHabitatSuitability` to carry out habitat evaluations.
-In particula, `$Codes` are the names used to store internally the available microhabitat suitability models.
+In particular, `$Codes` are the names used to store and call internally the available microhabitat suitability models.

 <br/>

 ### ListSelectedCoverTypes - List selected cover types in each microhabitat suitability model

-There exist an interaction between training data and the selected modelling technique, which can vary variable effects and importance (Eugster, Leisch, and Strobl 2014).
-By means of cross-validation, during the development of the microhabitat suitability models we carried out a variable selection approach discarding those cover types that not improved model performance for Machine Learning (i.e., ANN-MLPs, RFs, SVMs) and statistical approaches (i.e., GAMs) and an analogous approach during the development of the Habitat Suitability Curves/Criteria (HSCs) and Fuzzy Rule-based Systems (FRBSs).
+There exist an interaction between training data and the selected modelling technique, which can vary the effect of the predictor variables and/or their importance (Eugster, Leisch, and Strobl 2014).
+By means of cross-validation, during the development of the microhabitat suitability models, we carried out a variable selection approach discarding those cover types that not improved model performance for Machine Learning (i.e., ANN-MLPs, RFs, SVMs) and statistical approaches (i.e., GAMs) and an analogous approach was followed during the development of the Habitat Suitability Curves/Criteria (HSCs) and Fuzzy Rule-based Systems (FRBSs).
 This approach lead to different sets of relevant cover types in each model, although the core of relevant cover types is expected to coincide.
 The function `ListSelectedCoverTypes` allows inspecting the selected cover types for each model.
-The queries can be categorized by Species, Size, River, Model.type, Sampled.season, Valid.season, and/or Data.origin.
+This will allow practitioner to discards some models when they are deemed inadequate.
+Likewise, the queries can be categorized by *Species*, *Size*, *River*, *Model.type*, *Sampled.season*, *Valid.season*, and/or *Data.origin*.
 When evaluating the microhabitat suitability, `PredictHabitatSuitability` selects and aggregates the appropriate cover types internally.
 Therefore, this function does not need to be called explicitly.

 ``` r